johnnie-nguyen/design/_pages/cv.md

 Education
 ======
 * 2025: University of Cambridge
-    * Postgraduate in Architecture
+    * Postgrad School in Architecture

 * 2020: University of Toronto
-    * Graduate in Architecture
+    * Graduate School in Architecture

 Work experience (academic)
 ======